-The first information on the travel of the Cuban-American appeared on December (3) 1963.
-At that time the Mexico (City Station of the CIA sent a classified message to CIA headquarters that a source (dentified as LITEMPO/4) had requested of the Mexico City Chief of Station at 1300 hours on that date "urgent traces on U.S. citizen Gilberto P. Lopez."
-3/ The source said Lopez arrived in Mexico on November 23 en route to Havana and that Lopez had disappeared with no record of his trip to Havana. to the message, Lopez had a tourist card, carrying number 24553, which he obtained in Tampa on November 20, 1963 and his passport number was 310162.
+The first information on the travel of the Cuban-American appeared on December 3 1963.
+At that time the Mexico (city) Station of the CIA sent a classified message to CIA headquarters that a source (dentified as) LITEMPO/4) had requested of the Mexico City Chief of Station at 1300 hours on that date "urgent traces on U.S. citizen Gilberto P. Lopez."
+3/ The source said Lopez arrived in Mexico on November 23 en route to Havana and that Lopez had disappeared with no record of his trip to Havana.
+According to the message, Lopez had a tourist card, carrying number 24553, which he obtained in Tampa on November 20, 1963 and his passport number was 310162.
 The message stated that Lopez left Mexico for Havana on November 27 via Cubana (Airlines).
-The classified message listed the cryptonym (LIFIRE) as the angint source of information on Lopez's travel.
+The classified message listed the cryptonym LIFIRE as the angulation source of information on Lopez's travel.
 It indicated the Mexico City Station had no traces on him.
-4
+4/

-In another classified message dated December 3, 1963 from the Mexico City Station to CIA headquarters, the station reported also that the FBI office in Mexico City had been advised by Mexican authorities that Lopez entered Mexico on November 27 at Nuevo Laredo.
-5/
+In another classified message dated December 3, 1963 from the Mexico City Station to CIA headquarters, the station reported also that the FBI office in Mexico City had been advised by Mexican authorities that Lopez entered Mexico on to the Mexico Cit Station involved cooperation between the CIA and Mexican federal officials who participated in a plan of photographing passengers of flights departing for Havana.

-In another classified message dated December 4, 1963 to the Mexico (it) Station from CIA headquarters, the Agency reported that the State Department check on Lopez had produced nothing yet because of the difficulty in tracing records using only a name and passport number.
+In another classified message Gated December 4, 1963 to the Mexico City Station from CIA headquarters, the Agency reported that the State Department check on Lopez had produced nothin yet because of the difficulty in tracing records using only a name and passport number.
 6/ The message contained this paragraph:

-We assume you have not told LITEMPO SourCE That Lopez flew to Cuba on 27 November because you do not want to blow the LIFIRE operation.
+We assume you have not told (ITEMPO) [SOUNCE] that Lopez flew to Cuba on 27 November because you do not want to blow the LIFIRE operation.
 This problem is up to you.
 7/